-BARRY GEORGE FAGG - DIRECTOR Qualifications B.Com (Melb), CPA, MAICD Tenure Geelong Football Club Limited Director appointed 18 December 2020 Experience Barry Fagg joined the family hardware and timber business, Fagg's Mitre 10 in 1980.
+QUALIFICATIONS B.COM (MELB).
+CPA.
+MAICD Tenure Geelong Football Club Limited Director appointed 18 December 2020 Experience Barry joined the family hardware and timber business, Fagg's Mitre 10 in 1980.
 Over the next 32 years, together with brother Keith, they managed and developed the business.
-Since 2012, he has continued as Board Chair and the business now comprises four Mitre 10 stores, including Belmont Timber, across the Geelong region employing over 200 people.
+Since 2012, he has continued as Board Chair and the business now comprises eight Mitre 10 stores, including Belmont Timber, across the Geelong, Ballarat and Bacchus Marsh regions employing over 400 people.
 Barry has previously worked with Rio Tinto and has been a director on Victorian and National Mitre 10 boards, including periods as Chair.
 Born in Geelong and a lifetime Cats supporter, Barry is also active in the local community, and is currently Campaign Appeal Chair for Anam Cara House Geelong.
 He is a previous President and Campaign Director of Give Where You Live (previously United Way Geelong).
 He was an inaugural Director of the Geelong Community Foundation and has served as Chair.
 He is a past treasurer of the Geelong Art Gallery and past Treasurer of the Geelong College School Council.
 Barry's contribution to the community has been recognised by the Committee for Geelong, who in 2012 awarded him their annual Leadership Award for outstanding leadership to the Geelong community.
 He was also awarded a Centenary of Federation Medal for service to the Geelong Community in 2001.
-Other Responsibilities Chair of Geelong Football Club Foundation Pty Limited and Member of Geelong Football Club Limited Finance & Audit Committee
+Other Responsibilities Chair of the Geelong Football Club Foundation Pty Limited and Member of Geelong Football Club Limited Finance & Audit Committee

-LYNDSAY SHARP - DIRECTOR Qualifications MProfComm (USQ), BA (UniMelb) Tenure Geelong Football Club Limited Director - appointed December 2021 Experience With more than 35 years' experience in journalism, marketing and public relations, Lyndsay is the Sales & Hospitality of the Sharp Group, local business entity which owns and operates Curlewis G Rabbit Vineyard, Leura Park Estate and Flying Brick Cider Co.
-Her career has included Advertising Officer CIGWELD (welding and safety division of CIG), Journalist at Business Press International, S HOLT PR (a division of Clemenger), Publicist - Melbourne Food & Wine Festival (1993, 1994, 1995 Chair - Deakin University (Electronic PR, Marketing Communication, PR Campaigns), Lecturer & U (PR Techniques, Public Relations for Creatives).
-Lyndsay was inducted into the Geelong College Go Collegiates in 2022 and recently received a Trinity College (residential hall, University of Melbourn services to regional development.
-Lyndsay is a Board Member of Visit Victoria and Chair of the Ge Foundation Task Force.
-She is a former President and Chair of Marketing - Wine Geelong.
-Lyndsay Geelong Cats supporter.
-Other Responsibilities Director of Geelong Football Club Foundation Pty Limited
+LYNDSAY SHARP - DIRECTOR QUALIFICATIONS MPROFCOMM (USQ).
+BA (UNIMELB) Tenure Geelong Football Club Limited Director appointed 1 December 2021 Experience With more than 35 years' experience in journalism, marketing and public relations, Lyndsay is the Director - Marketing, Sales & Hospitality of the Sharp Group, local business entity which owns and operates Curlewis Golf Club, Jack Rabbit Vineyard, Leura Park Estate and Flying Brick Cider Co.
+Her career has included Advertising & Promotions Officer CIGWELD (welding and safety division of CIG), Journalist at Business Press International, Senior Consultant at HOLT PR (a division of Clemenger), Publicist - Melbourne Food & Wine Festival (1993, 1994, 1995), Lecturer & Unit Chair - Deakin University (Electronic PR, Marketing Communication, PR Campaigns), Lecturer & Unit Chair - RMIT (PR Techniques, Public Relations for Creatives).
+Lyndsay was inducted into the Geelong College Gallery of Notable Collegiates in 2022 and, also in 2022, recently received a Trinity College (residential hall, University of Melbourne) Oakleaf Award for services to regional development.
+Lyndsay is a Board Member of Visit Victoria and former President and Chair of Marketing - Wine Geelong.
+Lyndsay is a proud, lifelong Geelong Cats supporter.